basehack/Unix-Securement-Script/README.md

 --

 Currently works on:
-  Debian
-  Ubuntu
+  Debian and Ubuntu

  Support coming soon:

-   CentOS
-   Arch
-   Gentoo
-   Crunchbang
+   CentOS, Arch, Gentoo and Crunchbang